Children and young people's services

 - Horsham Samaritans offer support by phone or email.

 - Young Minds offers online information for young people facing various issues, as well as an online Parent Survival Guide and helpline.
 Young people can text YM to 85258 for free support.

 General information providers

-- Hub Horsham at the Find it Out Centre is a drop-in centre that provides information for young people aged 11-25 about a variety of issues including emotional wellbeing, debt management, sexual health and employment.
+- Hub Horsham at the Find it Out Centre provides information for young people aged 11-25 about a variety of issues including emotional wellbeing, debt management, sexual health and employment.
 The Find it Out Surgery offers face-to-face appointments with a support worker from a number of buildings in the community.
 Contact the friendly staff for an appointment or for information, advice and guidance.

 - The Mix is a website aimed at under 25s containing information on keeping safe, relationships, mental health, housing, money, travel and the law.